avaframe/AvaFrame/docs/moduleAna5Utils.rst

 direct comparison, combined with the attempt to analyze simulation results in an avalanche path dependent coordinate system (:cite:`Fi2013`).
-In addition to the **tt-diagram**, :py:mod:`ana5RangeTime` also offers the possibility to produce simulated **range-time diagrams** of the flow variables with respect to a radar's field of view.
+In addition to the **tt-diagram**, :py:mod:`ana5RangeTime` also offers the possibility to produce simulated **range-time diagrams** of the flow variables with respect to a radar field of view.
 With this, simulation results can be directly compared to radar measurements in terms of front position and inferred approach velocity.
 The colorcoding of the simulated **range-time** diagrams refers to average values of the chosen flow parameter